lavanya9052/Food-Classification-using-Deep-Learning/README.md

      - Keras model format
 - Saving the Trained Model

-   For example, we saved one of our models as model.save("food_classification_model.keras**). #save the model in keras format.
+   For example, we saved one of our models as model.save("food_classification_model.keras"). #save the model in keras format.

 6.**Model Evaluation and Validation**